caseyavila/web-blocker/README.md

 ```

 ## Notes
-This script simply makes and deletes entries in the hosts file as following:
+This script simply comments and uncomments already-present entries in the hosts file:
 ```
-127.0.0.1 <blocked_url>  # This ip can be edited; see Configuration
+127.0.0.1   <blocked domain>
+#127.0.0.1  <unblocked domain>
 ```
-If you would like to use a different ip-address, simply change its occurances in the source code and rebuild.